 Two years later he was transferred to the INO, the branch of the NKVD responsible for overseas operations.
 During this period he spent time in Berlin, Vienna and London.
 According to Edvard Radzinsky: "In 1933-1935 he operated in Germany, Austria, and Switzerland."
 Orlov was also involved in the early Soviet Show Trials and later told how Nikolai Yezhov obtained confessions from Lev Kamenev and Gregory Zinoviev by making threats that they would kill their families.

-On 26th August 1936 Orlov was appointed by the Soviet Politburo as adviser to the Popular Front government.
+On 26th August 1936 Joseph Stalin appointed Orlov as the Soviet Politburo adviser to the Popular Front government.
 The following month Orlov travelled to Spain and was given considerable authority by the Republican administration during the Spanish Civil War.
 His official assignment was to organize intelligence and counterintelligence activities and guerrilla warfare in the territory under the control of General Francisco Franco.
 He later claimed that around 14,000 people had been trained for this work by 1938.